robinkrystufek/LOMS-JO-DB/README.md

 ## Credits

 LOMS Judd–Ofelt Parameters Database was created by J. Hrabovsky, P. Varak, and R. Krystufek, and improved by a growing list of contributors.

-Following libraries and tools are used:
+Following libraries and their dependencies were used:

 - CookieConsent v3 — https://github.com/orestbida/cookieconsent/blob/master/LICENSE
 - Firebase JavaScript SDK — https://github.com/firebase/firebase-js-sdk
 - Boxicons — https://github.com/atisawd/boxicons
 - Font Awesome — https://github.com/FortAwesome/Font-Awesome

-The project builds upon the literature datasets contributed by the rare-earth spectroscopy community.
+This project builds upon literature datasets contributed by the rare-earth spectroscopy community.
+These contributions are gratefully acknowledged, with full citation information provided for each entry.

 ## License